What skills do kids actually need for Kindergarten readiness?

 Let them make their own decisions – even if this means they fail.
 They’ll learn from that.

-Give them a few (2-3) options to choose from – let them decide simple parts of their day (like which shoes to wear).
+If they respond well to choices, give them a few (2-3) options to choose from – let them decide simple parts of their day (like which shoes to wear or what sandwich to make).

-Stand back a little and let them navigate a new area – you’re still watching and supervising, but maybe doing it from the park bench instead of standing right beside them.
-(You need to choose how best to safely supervise your child).
+Stand back a little and let them navigate a new area – you’re still watching and supervising, but maybe doing it from the park bench instead of standing right beside them (aka sittervising).

 Kindergarteners have a lot of independence.
-Help your child learn to feel comfortable in the roll of leading their own life.
+Help your child learn to feel comfortable in the role of leading their own life.

-Did you know that self-control skills in a kindergartener are one of the biggest indicators of future success in academics and in life (Robson, Allen, & Howard, 2020)?
+Did you know that self-control skills in a kindergarten is a big indicator of future success in academics and in life (Robson, Allen, & Howard, 2020)?

 - Put on a coat.
 Bonus: zip it up without adult help.